Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Medium-sized companies face a dilemma: They need professional security leadership but cannot justify a full-time CISO with an annual salary of CHF 250,000+.
 CISO-as-a-Service solves exactly this problem – you get senior expertise at 30-50% of the cost, without recruitment stress and with immediate availability.
 In this article, we show you how the model works in practice and when it makes sense for your company.

-Do you know this?
-Your CFO asks about the security budget, the board wants to know how you're protected against ransomware, and your IT manager is juggling day-to-day business along with "somehow also security".
+Do you know this situation?
+Your CFO asks about the security budget, the board wants to know how protected you are against ransomware, and your IT manager is juggling day-to-day operations and "somehow security too".

 Welcome to the club.

-We see this in almost every medium-sized company we advise.
-The challenge is real: You need someone who thinks strategically about cybersecurity, can communicate with the board, and prioritizes your security investments.
+We see this at almost every mid-sized company we advise.
+The challenge is real: you need someone who thinks about cybersecurity strategically, can communicate with the board, and prioritizes your security investments.
 But a full-time CISO?

-The salary alone is CHF 200,000 to 300,000.
+The salary alone is CHF 200'000 to 300'000.
 Plus benefits.
 Plus recruitment, which takes 4-6 months.
-Plus the risk that the person might leave after two years.
+Plus the risk that the person leaves again after two years.

-For a company with 150 employees, that's... hard to justify.
+For a company with 150 employees, that is... hard to justify.

-(And honestly: Many full-time CISOs get bored in medium-sized companies.
-The exciting projects are missing, budgets are limited, and after a year the groundwork is done.)
+(And honestly: many full-time CISOs get bored in mid-sized companies.
+The exciting projects are missing, the budgets are limited, and after a year the foundational work is done.)

 Figure: The CISO dilemma – high demand for security expertise with limited resources

-Let's clear up a misunderstanding briefly: CISO-as-a-Service is not "someone who drops by occasionally and gives advice".
+Let’s clear up a misconception: CISO-as-a-Service is not "someone who drops by occasionally and gives advice".

 It is strategic security leadership on demand.

-• Developing a security strategy that fits your business
+• Development of a security strategy that fits your business

 • Annual security roadmap with clear priorities